DisnakeDev/disnake/docs/ext/commands/slash_commands.rst

     async def config(inter: disnake.ApplicationCommandInteraction):
         ...

-This will make the ``command`` slash command not visible in a DM but will be visible in a guild.
+This will make the ``config`` slash command invisible in DMs, while it will remain visible in guilds.